helidon-io/helidon-examples/examples/declarative/data-jdbc/README.md

 image from the appropriate registry.
 The H2 variant does not require an external database and is the quickest way to run the sample.

-## Shared Application
+## Application Layout

-The [`common`](common) directory contains the Java application, repository interfaces, and SQL scripts used by all database variants.
-It is source content for the database modules and is not a standalone Maven application.
+Each database module is a self-contained Maven application.
+Its `src/main` directory contains the Java application, repository interfaces, SQL scripts, and database-specific configuration.
+JDBC dependencies and supporting documentation also remain with the corresponding database module.

-Each database module compiles the application sources from `common/src/main/java`.
-The module owns the files that vary by database, such as `application.yaml`, JDBC dependencies, and supporting documentation.

 The repository interfaces intentionally omit `@Data.Provider("jdbc")`.
 Each database module includes JDBC as its only Helidon Data persistence provider code generator, so JDBC generates implementations for all repositories.
 Use `@Data.Provider("jdbc")` to select JDBC when multiple persistence provider code generators are present in the same compilation.

-The shared `init.sql` uses Maven resource filtering for the generated identifier definition.
+Each module's `init.sql` uses Maven resource filtering for the generated identifier definition.
 H2, Oracle Database, and PostgreSQL use standard identity syntax.
 The MySQL module overrides the relevant Maven properties to generate the equivalent `AUTO_INCREMENT` definition.
-Maven places the resulting database-specific `init.sql`, together with the shared `drop.sql`, in each application's JAR.
+Maven places the resulting database-specific `init.sql` and `drop.sql` in each application's JAR.

 ## Build the Examples